 All applicants who would be included in the WV WORKS AG must complete a drug use questionnaire (Attachment J) or are ineligible for this benefit.
-This questionnaire must be completed within ten business days of the initial contact showing interest in applying for this benefit in additional to all other eligibility requirements.
-Any individual who scores three or more points or answers "Yes" to question eleven must be referred for drug testing; all other applicants are treated in the same manner as any other WV WORKS applicant.
+This questionnaire must be completed within ten business days of the initial contact showing interest in applying for this benefit in addition to all other eligibility requirements.
+Any applicant who provides false information on the Drug Use Questionnaire is ineligible for WV WORKS assistance.
+Any individual who scores one or more points or answers "Yes" to question eleven must be referred for drug testing; all other applicants are treated in the same manner as any other WV WORKS applicant.

-The drug screening questionnaire is the only method which may be used to determine reasonable suspicion for drug use.
-Individuals who have been determined to have reasonable suspicion for drug use must register for drug testing within seven business days.
+The drug screening questionnaire is the only method that may be used to determine reasonable suspicion for drug use.
+This policy aligns with the federal court ruling in Lebron v.
+Sec. of the Fla.
+Dep't of Children and Families, 772 F.3d 1352 (11th Cir.
+2014).
+Individuals who have been determined to have reasonable suspicion for drug use must register for drug testing within two business days.
 When the results of the drug testing are negative, no further action is needed by the participant.
 He is then treated in the same manner as any other WV WORKS participant.
 The Case Manager must enroll any individual who answers "Yes" to question eleven and who has a negative drug test as a WV WORKS recipient.